domschl/HuggingFaceGuidedTourForMac/README.md

   - apple
 ```

-This will allow us to install the latest version of `pytorch` and `tensorflow` and switches to the `conda-forge` channel for all other packages.
+This will allow us to install the latest version of `pytorch`, `tensorflow`, and `huggingface` and switches to the `conda-forge` channel (for more up-to-date packages) for all other packages.

 **Notes:** As of 2023-Feb, the required 2.0 version of pytorch that supports Apple's metal performance shaders (MPS) is only in the `pytorch-nightly` channel.
 After release of pytorch 2, this can be replaced by the `pytorch` channel